bshredder/gene-sequencer/README.md

+In the next part of the project you will use the classes you designed and implemented to model chromosomes, genes, and alleles to develop an abstraction of a Gene Sequencer.
+The Gene Sequencer will provide a basic UI (menu), allow a user to create chromosomes, import and export chromosomes from a file, analyze and combine (meiosis) them.

-The point of the assignment is to practice object oriented design and programming (OOD/OOP) The theme of the assignment loosely follows biological science and technology specific to genetics.
-Hopefully this gives the programming assignment an interesting theme for you.
-However, please don't get tripped up on the theme -- it is not necessary to understand the biology to program the assignment.
+To summarize, this is a programming assignment intended to practice object oriented design and programming (OOD/OOP).
+The theme of the assignment is loosely based on biology and technology specific to genetics.
+The theme is meant to be motivating and connect programming to real world problems.
+Please, don't get tripped up on the theme -- it is not necessary at all to understand genetics to program the assignment.
+Have fun!

 ## Part A - Overview